CEA-MetroCarac/fitspy/README.md

 # Fitspy

-**Fitspy** is a generic tool dedicated to **fit** **sp**ectra in **py**thon with a GUI that aims to be as simple and intuitive as possible.
+**Fitspy** is a generic tool dedicated to **fit** **sp**ectra in **py**thon with a GUI that aims to be as simple and intuitive to use as possible.

 Processed spectra may be independent of each other or may result from 2D-maps acquisitions.